Dagon (film): Plot

-The uninjured Imbocans assault Paul, but are halted by Uxia and a monstrously deformed Imbocan who is revealed to be Xavier Cambarro Uxia and Paul's father.
-Uxia explains that Paul's human mother escaped from Imboca years ago after being impregnated by Xavier, but now that Paul has returned, he will be her lover and they will dwell with Dagon forever.
-Trapped and shocked that he has been an abomination all along, Paul pours the last of the kerosene over his own body and attempts to set himself on fire.
-Uxia grabs him and dives into the water, where Paul (horribly disfigured from the burns) sprouts gills.
-With no options left Paul embraces his fate and follows Uxia down into Dagon's undersea lair.
+The uninjured Imbocans attack Paul and attempt to beat him to death, but are halted by Uxia and a monstrously deformed Imbocan, who is revealed to be Xavier Cambarro; Uxia and Paul's father.
+Uxia explains that Paul's human mother escaped from Imboca years ago after being impregnated by Xavier, but now that Paul has returned, he will be her lover and they will dwell with Dagon and Barbara, who has now become his newly married bride.
+Trapped and shocked that he has been an abomination all along, Paul attempts to set himself on fire.
+Uxia grabs him and dives into the water, at which point, Paul sprouts gills on his chest.
+With no other option left, Paul embraces his fate and follows Uxia down into Dagon's undersea lair.